 Ruth Padel, Professor of Poetry at King’s College London reads from her poem ‘Still Life with a Map of the World Outside the Window’ from the new anthology Staying Human: New poems for Staying Alive, edited by Neil Astley and published by Bloodaxe Books.

-Sarah is a 21-year-old soon-to-be English Literature graduate from King’s College London who has an avid interest in writing/editorial work.
+by Sarah Mir Sarah is a 21-year-old soon-to-be English Literature graduate from King’s College London who has an avid interest in writing/editorial work.

 A common epithet to describe the coronavirus has been “the invisible enemy”.
 Not only does the use of the chosen adjective, ‘invisible’, hint at the nature of a biological threat, but it also perpetuates an understanding of the virus as an abstraction, this other-worldly description questions its reality.
-Continue reading Class of 2020: Graduating From a Distance
+Continue reading Class of 2020: Graduating From a Distance→

 Freya is 19 and in their second year of undergraduate study in the English Department at King’s College London.
 They’re from London, but grew up between the UK, Lithuania and China.

 I don’t cry until the valve cap on my bike’s front inner tube snaps off in my hand, at which point I stand in a deserted street next to a public bike pump and sob for about five minutes.
 I had been coping with a global pandemic very well, but now being an adult has crept up on me and I am unprepared.
 This bike is also my only way of getting to work, which I need to do in less than 24 hours.
 The chain is so rusted I’m not sure it’ll turn even if I get the inner tube fixed.
 I don’t have a new inner tube, or the equipment to replace it at home, or the skills, or the energy, the way an adult would.